 The objective of this research is to develop a handbook that presents: (1) A framework for assessing the livability outcomes of transit corridor planning and decision making.
 The framework should include (a) methods for evaluating transit corridor-level livability outcomes and (b) metrics that relate transit corridor planning to livability.
 The framework should address the six livability principles developed by DOT, HUD, and EPA in their Partnership for Sustainable Communities.
 (2) Practical planning and implementation strategies to enhance livability in transit corridors.
 These methods, metrics, and strategies should support transit planning, development of livable communities, and investment in associated infrastructure.

-The project was initiated in January 2012, and research is currently underway.
+Research is currently underway.
 The interim report was received in August 2013, and an interim panel meeting was held in October 2013 with the research team to discuss the report.